Why do we need this? So we can get in touch and help find you nursing homes for your needs. Home Care subsidies – what’s available?

 2. CAPs funding

-Continence Aids Payment Scheme (or CAPS) is a yearly payment to help you cover the cost of products that help you manage incontinence.
-To be eligible, you must be an Australian citizen or permanent resident and have permanent or severe incontinence.
+The Continence Aids Payment Scheme (CAPS) provides a yearly payment to help cover the cost of continence products.
+To qualify, you must be an Australian citizen or permanent resident living with permanent or severe incontinence.

-To apply, you will need to fill in the CAPS application form with an appropriate health professional, such as a GP, registered nurse or physiotherapist (among others).
+To apply, complete the CAPS application form with a qualified health professional such as a GP, registered nurse or physiotherapist.

 3. Financial hardship assistance